PTSolns/PTSolns-cli/docs/installation.md

 Pre-built binaries for all the supported platforms are available for download from the links below.

-If you would like to use the `arduino-cli` command from any location, extract the downloaded file to a directory already in your [`PATH`](https://en.wikipedia.org/wiki/PATH%5F%28variable%29) or add the Arduino CLI installation path to your `PATH` environment variable.
+If you would like to use the `ptsolns-cli` command from any location, extract the downloaded file to a directory already in your [`PATH`](https://en.wikipedia.org/wiki/PATH%5F%28variable%29) or add the Arduino CLI installation path to your `PATH` environment variable.